Mazotis/ffmpeg-on-clear-linux/README.md

 Scroll down towards the end of the file.
 Update the value for ```LIBVA_DRIVER_NAME``` or leave it ```auto```.
 The driver name is overridden automatically for NVIDIA hardware.

 Opening new windows may be larger then the initial window.
 After a while, that can be annoying.
 The extra ```--window-size=x,y``` flag resolves this issue.
-Adjust the width and height (in pixels) to your liking.
+Optionally, adjust the width and height (in pixels).
 2D canvas is configured to software only via a flag.
 Change to ```--enable-accelerated-2d-canvas``` for accelerated 2D canvas.

-The ```--enable-features=VaapiVideoDecoder``` option decodes videos using hardware acceleration.
+Necessary is the ```--use-gl``` option.
+Omitting it may cause [MotionMark](https://browserbench.org/MotionMark1.2) to stall.
+The ```--enable-features=VaapiVideoDecoder``` option enables hardware acceleration when watching a video.

 ```bash
 # Launch browser.